classicrob/simply-jekyll/_notes/Gamification is not one monolithic thing.md

 However, gamification can be done without feeling like gamification, without points, without badges, without extrinsic rewards.
 This is because gamification is, in fact, a whole domain of study.
 It represents a deep interplay between behavioral/cognitive science, game design, human-computer interaction, and research methods.

-When people ask me if gamification is effective, I have the same reaction that I expect many would have from the questions "Is strategy effective?" or "Is design effective?"
-How you do it is deeply important.

 I bear the same shocked reaction when someone asks "is gamification effective?" that many people would have if you asked them, "is design effective?"
 Let me say it clearly: **Gamification is not one monolithic thing.** Instead, it represents a deep interplay between behavioral/cognitive science, game design, human-computer interaction, and research methods. [[Gamification is influencing user behavior through design decisions informed by principles of behavioral science and game design that increase voluntary usage::rsn]]

 Gamification as you've been seeing it for years isn't being inspired by games and behavioral science, but rather, by other gamification.
 As a result of this lazy gamification, we've ended up with a "Foursquare genre of gamification" that doesn't understand when it’s welcome and applies copy/paste solutions to problems and populations that they weren't meant to solve for.